Equality-AI-Worldie/Women_Data_NLP_Images_Support-Offense/README.md

 - Use an NLU tester page to see the result (attached example)

 Important
+- Machines look at patterns of words, so the more data is trained, the more patterns it will recognize
 - Look at context
 - Look at symbolism
-- See the perspective from the female viewpoint
+- See the perspective from the female viewpoint and well-being